au-heartbeat/Heartbeat/README.md

 $ yarn package
 ```

-you can build server to binary file, it will output `Unix Executable File` according to your OS in `HearBeat/backend`：
+You can build server to binary file, it will output `Unix Executable File` according to your OS in `HearBeat/backend`：

 - heartbeat-backend-linux
 - heartbeat-backend-macos